 REFLECTION: do I resist connecting at the superficial level and seek only deep connection? do I have any connections I can repair even if they are less close than before? do I have hobbies that allow me to connect to others? can I manage the discomforts of trying something new?

-You will need some boundaries to manage your resources.
-TIME isnt the only resource needed to build a friendship, turns our we also need ENERGY to be exchanged between parties in the form of fun and support.
+2. BOUNDARIES: You will need some boundaries to manage your resources. time isnt the only resource needed to build a friendship, turns our we also need energy to be exchanged between parties in the form of fun and support.
 Obviously energy is a valuable resource and we tend to have the most of it in childhood, another reason those early friendships may linger even if our lives have gone in different directions.

 In addition to TIME and ENERGY, we need RECIPROSITY.
 At the top where our closest friends (besties, partners, and some family) are, we can fit the fewest people because we have limited time and energy to give to relationship.
 Therefore we cannot maintain wellness if we have a lack of reciprocity in our top-o-the-mountain relationships, we need to be giving and taking in generally balanced ways or they drain our resources.

-Why bother?
+3. BECAUSE: Why bother?
 Research has shown friendship to be one of the most important predictors of longevity and wellness across the life span.
 This is likely because we get the most joy, the most encouragement from, and the most resonance with our friends.